 The Common Misunderstanding:

-A lot of business owners and CEOs think that IT and IT Security are the same thing; however, this is the farthest from the truth.
+A lot of business owners and CEOs think that IT and IT Security are the same things; however, this is the farthest from the truth.
 In fact, IT and Security tend to be at odds with each other.
 Remember, IT is about operational efficiency and security is about the data—analyzing it and protecting it.
 The more security measures a company implements, the slower the network becomes and the less productive the workers are.
 For instance, two-factor authentication.
 This is a security practice where a user has to authenticate twice before they are allowed access to a certain software application.
-It starts the traditional way where the end user types in a user name and password into the login screen.
-But then they are emailed (or receive a text) of a second unique code that needs to be inputted into the log in screen before they are allowed access.
-Great security practice—but more work and time for the end user.
-It’s up to the leadership of the company to decide what it is the proper performance/security balance for their organization.
+It starts the traditional way where the end-user types in a user name and password into the login screen.
+But then they are emailed (or receive a text) of a second unique code that needs to be inputted into the login screen before they are allowed access.
+Great security practice—but more work and time for the end-user.
+It’s up to the leadership of the company to decide what is the proper performance/security balance for their organization.

 What Companies Should Do: